Rustixir/darkbird/README.md

-Blackbird is an high concurrency in-memory Storage also persist data to disk to avoid loss any data
+Blackbird is a high concurrency in-memory Storage also persist data to disk to avoid loss any data